daveRendon/DevCamp/HOL/java/03-azuread-office365/README.md

     First, open the file `devCamp.WebApp.AzureADAuthenticationFilter.java`, which has been commented out.
 Remove the `/*` at the beginning and the `*/` at the end, so the code is no longer commented out.

-    This is a Spring security fiter that will make sure the user is authenticated on pages that require it.
-If the user needs authentication, they will be redirected to the login page to get the requred token.
+    This is a Spring security filter that will make sure the user is authenticated on pages that require it.
+If the user needs authentication, they will be redirected to the login page to get the required token.
     >Eclipse will complain that there are some missing types - don't worry, we will be adding them in subsequent steps.

 1. When the user completes their login, the browser will be redirected back to the same